AlessiaIntini/WAI-ProjectExam/README.md

 ## Users Credentials

+- marco@polito.it, password (author of three pages.
+One is published, one is a draft and one will be published in the future)

-- marco@polito.it, password (author of three pages) -luigi@polito.it , password (author of no page) -alessia@polito.it , password (she is an admin) -paolo@polito.it, password (author of three pages) -luca@polito.it, password (author of three pages)
+-luigi@polito.it , password (author of no page) -alessia@polito.it , password (she is an admin) -paolo@polito.it, password (author of two pages.
+One is published and  one will be published in the future)

+-luca@polito.it, password (author of two pages, one is a draft and one is published)